AustinCodingAcademy/311_wk6_day1_er/README.md

 3. How many foreign keys does the "payments" table have?
 How can you tell?

--Red diamonds display foreign keys.
+-3 foreign keys.
+Red diamonds display foreign keys.
 Filled means also 'NOT NULL' and unfilled means it can be 'NULL'

 ##### ER Diagram upload